NSLS-II/olog/README.md

 serialized requests and responses that were captured during test execution against a real Olog server.
 (Authentication information has been filtered out.)
 If the requests issued during any test differ from those that were issued during the capture, the tests will fail.
+See
+[VCR documentation](https://vcrpy.readthedocs.io) for details on this technique.

 Run tests: